[Sukagawa City, Fukushima Prefecture] Mushi Tech World | If you're struggling with your summer vacation independent research project, come here!

 Programs such as the "Crafts Program," "Experiment Program," and "Nature Experience Program" are fun and educational for children and adults alike, and are perfect for children and parents who are wondering what to do for their summer vacation independent study!

-For example, in the "Crafts Program," children can use plastic bottles to make rockets that fly using the power of water and air, make slime, and create liquid kaleidoscopes.
+For example, the "Craft Program" allows you to make rockets that fly using water and air power from plastic bottles, make slime, and create liquid kaleidoscopes.

-In the "Experiment Program," they can make ice cream and observe how popcorn pops.
+The "Experiment Program" involves making ice cream and observing how popcorn pops.

-The "Nature Experience Program" is an outdoor activity where children can observe, catch, and learn the names of creatures around Mushi Tech World.
+The "Nature Experience Program" is an outdoor activity where you observe and catch creatures around Mushitech World and find out their names.

 Each program lasts approximately 50 minutes.
-Each program is divided into four levels of difficulty, from "for toddlers and above" to "for upper elementary school students," so you can find a program that suits your child's age.
+All programs are divided into four difficulty levels, from "suitable for preschoolers and up" to "suitable for upper elementary school students," so you can find a program that suits your child's age.

-Costs vary depending on the content of the program, from free to a few hundred yen for materials, but as a parent, not having to buy materials is a great thing!
+The cost varies depending on the program, ranging from free to a few hundred yen for materials, but the fact that you don't need to prepare any materials yourself is a huge plus for parents!

-Details of the summer vacation programs can be found on
+Details of the summer holiday programsthe websitecan be found on

 Between August 11th and August 17th, there will be programs that do not require advance reservations.
 You will need a numbered ticket on the day, which is available on a first-come, first-served basis, but since no reservations are required, it's a good idea to go during this period!